cunybpl/nycet_pnp/src/content/calculation_methodologies/fan-motors-energy-consumption.md

 #### Methodology

-The calculator uses the following methodology to compute annual energy consumption of a constant speed cooling tower fan:
+The calculator uses the following methodology to compute annual energy consumption of a constant one or two speed fan:

 1. Average equivalent % hour motor is on full speed for each hour, h, of each day of the week, d, (Worksheet: "Step 3.
 Avg Day of Week Calcs").